 Were Balata Golf Balls Banned?

 Balata golf balls conform to the standards as set by the governing bodies such as the USGA and the R&A so they are not banned from use.

 Professional golfers and top-level amateurs used balata golf balls in competition play while it was the preferred ball from 1903 to the 1990s.

 Can You Buy Balata Golf Balls Anywhere Today

-There are no new balata golf balls for sale but you can buy used, special edition or vintage balata golf balls on e-commerce sites such as e-Bay.
+While there are no new balata balls for sale, you can still buy used, special edition, or vintage balata golf balls on e-commerce sites such as e-Bay.

 This will enable you to experience the look and feel of one of the biggest advances in the history of the golf ball.